saschaende/easydoctor/doc/easydoctor/README.md

 ## Important to know

-* Every documentation page only has one h1, this will be used for table of contents
-* h2 will be used as subpages in the table of contents
+* h1 and h2 will be used for the TOC (table of contents)
 * Define the ordering by naming the files for example with numbers
 * You can configure easydoc with ``easydoctor.ini``